Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Results

 \section{Empirical Results}

-The objective of this section is to compare the performance of Low-Rank Bandit algorithm and Low-Rank Bandit algorithm with Submatrix Sampling against existing algorithms.
+We compare the performance of \textsf{LRB} and \textsf{ss-LRB} against existing algorithms in this section.
 First, we present two sets of empirical results evaluating our algorithm on both synthetic data and a real world dataset on NetEase Cloud Music App's impression-level data.
-Then, we consider a contextual bandit setting and show simulations supporting fast learning of Low-Rank Bandit compared to an optimism-based contextual bandit algorithm.
+Then, we consider a contextual bandit setting and show simulations supporting fast learning of \textsf{LRB} compared to an optimism-based contextual bandit algorithm.